MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/Workflow.md

 There is also a new Project Time and Expense section that can be added to the Home page.
 This allows users to quickly see the active Timesheets and Expenses they have entered.
 Users can also enter or approve Timesheets and Expenses, and they can see a list of recent documents.

-**Administration Approval**
+### Administration Approval

 In Microsoft Dynamics GP, we've added four new workflows around users and user security.
 These new workflows are:

+- Security Roles Approval

---Security Roles Approval - You can also add an Approval Workflow for additions and changes to Security Roles to better control access to your system and processes.
+    You can also add an Approval Workflow for additions and changes to Security Roles to better control access to your system and processes.

+- Security Task Approval

---Security Task Approval - You can add an Approval Workflow for additions and changes to Security Tasks to better control access to your system and processes.
+    You can add an Approval Workflow for additions and changes to Security Tasks to better control access to your system and processes.

+- User Approval

---User Approval - You can add an Approval Workflow for changes in User Security to better control your system processes.
+    You can add an Approval Workflow for changes in User Security to better control your system processes.

+- User Security Approval

---User Security Approval - You can add an Approval Workflow for changes in User Security to better control your system processes.
+    You can add an Approval Workflow for changes in User Security to better control your system processes.

 These will be helpful if you want to add an approval component to various security settings in GP.